 Capitalized development costs represent pre-publishing development costs of books.
 Such costs are amortized over their estimated useful lives which are typically 10 years, though shorter time periods may be used in certain cases.
 Amortization is 15% per year for the first three years, 10% for the next four years, and 5% for the final three years.
 Costs associated with discontinued publications are written off and charged to expense in the period discontinued.
-Amortization expense for the year ended June 30, 2021 was \$242,128.
+Amortization expense for the years ended June 30, 2022 and 2021 was \$239,472 and \$242,128 respectively.